 (2) No supplier shall supply bingo operating equipment to any person who does not hold and produce to the supplier, a valid licence or permit.

-(4) The Commission may determine not to issue a licence and may amend, suspend or cancel an existing licence where the applicant or licensee has in its employ a person who has been convicted, within the preceding 2 years, of a criminal offence and who has not received a pardon.
+(4) The Executive Director may determine not to issue a licence and may amend, suspend or cancel an existing licence where the applicant or licensee has in its employ a person who has been convicted, within the preceding 2 years, of a criminal offence and who has not received a pardon.

-(6) Every supplier licensed pursuant to subsection (1) shall maintain an audit tracking system of all bingo operating equipment that it sells, offers for sale, barters, leases, lends, donates or otherwise provides for use in the Province and the Commission or any inspectors or auditors may examine such audit tracking information at any time.
+(6) Every supplier licensed pursuant to subsection (1) shall maintain an audit tracking system of all bingo operating equipment that it sells, offers for sale, barters, leases, lends, donates or otherwise provides for use in the Province and the Executive Director or any inspectors or auditors may examine such audit tracking information at any time.

 (7) Each bingo card, paper or set shall contain a card number that identifies the unique pattern of numbers printed on that card, paper or set and a serial number printed on each bingo card, paper or set by the manufacturer or printer, and every supplier shall make available a verification book to every licensee to which the supplier sells, donates, leases, barters, lends, donates or otherwise provides bingo cards, papers or sets.